 This pays off in terms of income and professional success, as shown in this data:

-This cognitive decline is a normal process, with cognitive decline symptoms including forgetfulness, distractability, less efficient learning and less flexibility and power in problem solving.
-It is known there is a decrease in grey matter (dedicated processing circuitry) in the brain between adulthood and old age, whereas white matter (long range connectivity) in the brain increases from age 19-40, and decline after this age.
+This cognitive decline is a normal process, with cognitive decline symptoms including forgetfulness, distractibility, less efficient learning and less flexibility and power in problem solving.
+It is known there is a decrease in grey matter (dedicated processing circuitry) in the brain between adulthood and old age, whereas white matter (long-range connectivity) in the brain increases from age 19-40, and decline after this age.

 This natural cognitive decline benefits from HighIQPro training, slowing down the process and in some casing reversing it.

 Attention deficit disorders include symptoms such as inattention, easy distractibility, disorganization, procrastination, and forgetfulness.
 The working memory capacity training used in HighIQPro directly trains the executive and attentional control mechanisms that are weakened in attention disorders.
 This training has been shown in replicated studies to result in these attention-related cognitive benefits (reviews: Morrison & Chein, 2011; Salminen, Strobach & Schubert, 2012):